Skip to Main

 Snyder said her death has crushed many in the Manton community.

 “There hasn’t been one day since everybody found out what happened to her.
-That and someone, not just me, but a lot of my customers have, sobbed right in my dining room and burst into tears.
-Full grown men,” said Snyder.
+That and someone, not just me, but a lot of my customers have sobbed right in my dining room and burst into tears.
+Full-grown men,” said Snyder.

-“Rebecca’s mother, Stephanie, has a trust fund set up for her grandchildren.
+“Becca’s mother, Stephanie, has a trust fund set up for her grandchildren.
 They’ll be able to use this money when they get out of high school and either purchase a home or go to college, or start an actual future for themselves,” said Snyder.

-“The spaghetti dinner is set to take place December 13th at Manton High School in the Ranger Room.
+“The spaghetti dinner is set to take place Dec.
+13 at Manton High School in the Ranger Room.

 “It’s unconscionable.
 Because not one human being could ever.
 It takes a monster to do this.
 They have to be monsters.
 They can’t be real.
 It can’t be,” said Snyder.